Benzene Exposure Lawsuits

 Learn More About Your Rights & How We Can Help

 Kalfus & Nachman PC has been recognized for leveraging our experience, insight, and resources for the benefit of injured victims and families across Virginia.
 If you believe benzene exposure has led to an occupational disease, or was responsible for the wrongful death of your loved one, our legal team is available to discuss your case and rights and whether you may have grounds to pursue legal action.
 Given the difficult nature of toxic exposure cases and the need for meticulous research and investigation, we encourage victims to reach out to our team as soon as possible.

-For a free consultation with a Norfolk benzene exposure lawyer, contact us 24/7.
+For a free consultation with one of our Virginia benzene exposure lawyers, contact us 24/7.